Administration Panel

 Master balance

-1. Deposits/ Credits - includes a list of Master Balances created for Partner with amount of funds and currency.
+1. Deposits - includes a list of Master Balances created for Partner with amount of funds and currency.

 2. Filters - allow searching for transactions specific for given time frame, type (credit or debit), amount and transaction title.